 The final step in the probate process is to have probate closed.
 Once everything else is done, a petition to close probate should be filed with the court.
 If this step is missed, it can mean the executor is liable for any claims made against the estate later on.

 One of the areas where probate laws are most important is when someone challenges how the probate process is being handled.
 Someone may challenge the validity of the will right from the beginning or present an unknown will later in the process.
 It is the job of the probate court to determine whether the claims made about the will are valid.
 The court will follow the rules set in the probate code as to how to handle any claims.

 Disputes and Other Delays

-Disputes may be brought up about how the executor or personal representative are conducting their duties.
+Disputes may be brought up about how the executor or personal representative are conducting their duties, or for example, what can be done if an executor refuses to pay a beneficiary.
 This is another time when the court will rely on the laws of the state to determine whether the executor has done their job according to the codes or if they have failed.
 The probate laws of the state also address unusual situations to give guidance to the courts.
 For instance, the named executor in a will may have died or be unable to perform their duties.
 The state law will provide guidance on who would be next in line to take on those duties.

 The Uniform Probate Code

 The Uniform Probate Code was developed as a way to simplify the probate process.
 It wasn’t required for states to use this code, but it is more of a guideline to help them draft their own laws.
 A total of 18 states have adopted the code at least partially, 16 in its entirety.
 Many have adopted the entire UPC with minor or major revisions in certain areas.
 The UPC provides rules for several aspects of probate in separate articles.
 These sections include: